techscientist/django-genericimports/README.md

 **STATUS**: beta2

+**NOTE**: This application is still not ready for production.
+Use it at your own risk.

 Django application to import data regardless of data/field/thirdparty types or headers.
 This importer is focused on functionality, completeness, data cleanliness and reporting, not on speed itself.

 # Features
 - Support CSV, XLS and XLSX
 - Agnostic to data types or headers
 - Non estandard fields are supported trough functions
 - Support required unbound fields (fields required in your model but absent in your import file)
 - Support callbacks to apply after a succesful import
 - Support for optional data in the import file (columns that repeat themselves)
 - Support Foreignkeys